alloy-d/twitter-scripts/README.markdown

 update it.
 It uses the credentials found in the file `credentials.py` (of which a sample is provided) for the Twitter account.

-It uses the git version of `pyinotify`, found [here](http://trac.dbzteam.org/pyinotify/wiki), and `python-twitter`, available [here](http://code.google.com/p/python-twitter).
+Its requirements are the git version of `pyinotify`, found [here](http://trac.dbzteam.org/pyinotify/wiki), and `python-twitter`, available [here](http://code.google.com/p/python-twitter).